Global Road Safety

 Fourth United Nations Global Road Safety Week

-The United Nations Road Safety Collaboration has announced that the Fourth UN Global Road Safety Week will be held from 8-14 May 2017.
-The theme for the 2017 Global Road Safety Week is speed and what can be done to address this key risk factor for road deaths and serious injuries.
+The United Nations Road Safety Collaboration announced that the Fourth UN Global Road Safety Week would be held from 8-14 May 2017.
+The theme for the 2017 Global Road Safety Week was speed and what could be done to address this key risk factor for road deaths and serious injuries.

-The Australian Minister for Infrastructure and Transport, the Hon Darren Chester MP hosted the Western Pacific Regional Launch of the Fourth United Nation’s Global Road Safety Week on Sunday 7 May 2017 in Sydney.
+The Australian Government hosted the Western Pacific Regional Launch of the Fourth United Nation’s Global Road Safety Week on Sunday 7 May 2017 at the Sydney Opera House.

 Sustainable development goals